WordPress is the most used content management system for a reason.

 When users have the freedom to explore and modify, they can catch issues early and even suggest improvements.

-This shared effort adds momentum to innovation and creates a space where each suggestion can spark something better.
+This shared effort pushes innovation and creates a space where every idea can bring about something better.

 Greater Number of Users